Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms: Proof of Correctness of Algorithm

+Finally observe that for any coalition $W' \subseteq W_S$, its worth is the same in $G$ and $H(W_S)$, and by definition, $p(W')$ is at least the worth of $W'$.
+Hence the projection of $p$ onto $H(W_S)$ is a core imputation for $H(W_S)$. \end{enumerate} \end{proof}

-At any time $\Omega = t$ in the run of the mechanism, let $V_t$ be the set of vertices of all components which are in $\Fro \cup \Full$ and let $H_t$ denote the subgraph of $G$ induced on $V_t$.
-The proof of the next lemma follows from the fact that $H_t$ is not an arbitrary subgraph of $G$ -- it is made up of unique imputation components and fundamental components of $G$.
+At any time $\Omega = t$ in the run of the algorithm, consider the moment when $\Omega$ is just about to be increased, i.e, the cascade of events described in Remark \ref{rem.Omega} have all been executed.
+At this moment, let $W_t$ be the set of vertices of all components which are in $(\Fro \cup \Full)$; clearly $W_t \subseteq (U \cup V)$.
+Let $H_t$ denote the subgraph of $G$ induced on $W_t$.

-\begin{lemma} The partitioning of vertices and edges of $H_t$ into essential, viable and subpar is a projection of their partitioning w.r.t. $G$. \end{lemma}

-\begin{corollary} The projection of the leximin core imputation of $G$ onto $H_t$ is the leximin core imputation for $H_t$. \end{corollary}

-\begin{lemma} At any time $\Omega = t$ in the run of the mechanism, the profit shares of vertices of $V_t$ form a leximin core imputation for the graph $H_t$. \end{lemma}
+\begin{lemma} The profit shares of vertices of $W_t$ form the leximin core imputation for the graph $H_t$. \end{lemma}

-\begin{proof} The reason underlying this lemma is that the ``right'' sub-component of a valid component is moved from $\Act$ to $\Fro$ and $\Full$, see Section \ref{sec.right}.
-Suppose a valid component $D$ has min on both sides and $\Ssuba(D)$ is the {\em minimum fully repaired} sub-component of $D$ which is moved into $\Full$.
-Let $C_0$ be the root fundamental component of $D$; assume $C_0$ had min on the left when it moved into $\Act$.
-There is a descendent $C_0'$ of $C_0$ in $\Ssuba(D)$ which has min on the right; clearly, $\min(C_0) = \min(C_0') = \min(D)$.
-Let $C$ be a fundamental component in $\Ssuba(D)$ which is intermediate between $C_0$ and $C_0'$.

-Now, if $C$ has min on the left, then in order to leximin-improve its imputation, we must rotate it clockwise.
-However, in order that legitimate subpar edges of $\Ssuba(D)$ don't go under-tight, we will be forced to rotate clockwise all the fundamental components of $\Ssuba(D)$ from $C$ to $C_0'$, and this will lead to decreasing $\min(C_0')$.
-Similarly, if $C$ has min on the right, then in order to leximin-improve its imputation, we will be forced to rotate anti-clockwise all the fundamental components of $\Ssuba(D)$ from $C_0$ to $C$, and this will lead to decreasing $\min(C_0)$.
-Since $\min(D) < \min(C)$, the leximin-gain in $C$ is over-shadowed by the leximin-loss in $\Ssuba(D)$.

-The other cases considered in Section \ref{sec.right} are similar, except when $\Ssubc(D)$ gets moved into $\Fro$.
-In this case, $\Ssubc(D)$ gets connected to a component in $\Fro$ via legitimate edge $e$ which runs from $C_0'$, a fundamental components of $\Ssubc(D)$.
-Let $C_0, C$ be as above, where $C$ is a fundamental component of $\Ssubc(D)$ which is intermediate between $C_0$ and $C_0'$.
-In this case, an anti-clockwise rotation of $C$ encounters the same issue as above.
-The difference arises with a clockwise rotation; this is prohibited since it will lead to legitimate edge $e$ going under-tight. \end{proof}

-For the sake of simplicity, let us make the assumption that the weights of edges of $G$ are integral.
-Note that this is without loss of generality, since we already assumed that the edge weights are rational, see Definition \ref{def.cooperative-game}.

-\begin{definition} Let $(u^\alpha, v^\alpha)$ denote the leximin core imputation and let $a_1 < a_2 < \ldots < a_k$ be the distinct profit shares assigned by it to essential vertices; of course several vertices may have the same profit share.
-For $1 \leq l \leq k$, let $W_l \subseteq (U \cup V)$ denote the set of vertices whose profit share is $a_l$.
-We will say that a given core imputation is {\em $\lex(l)$-processed} if the profit shares of vertices in $W_1 \cup \ldots \cup W_l$ are consistent with the leximin core imputation. \end{definition}